-In Eswatini, an increase in drought frequency is expected under future climate conditions; mainly felt in the bigger rivers.
+In The Gambia, an increase in drought frequency is expected under future climate conditions: mainly felt in the downstream parts of the river.
 This is particularly important for areas dependent on rivers for their water supply, navigation and electricity generation.